adriendzt/docs/docs/01_Linux/04_install_new_server.md

 -	Back to Main Menu

 Create a RAID 0 logical disk for the rest of the disks (applications).\
-Same steps and chosing the disk 3,4,5,6 and RAID0.
+Same steps and choosing the disk 3,4,5,6 and RAID0.

 The disk LED should to be turned on and indicate that the RAID is configured.\
-There is an additional icon on the RAID0 disks to avoid taking off the disk (the disk is not redondant).
+There is an additional icon on the RAID0 disks to avoid taking off the disk (the disk is not redundant).

 ## Server first start